nathom/streamrip/README.md

 ## Contributions

 All contributions are appreciated!
+You can help out the project by opening an issue or by submitting code.

+### Guidelines for opening issues

+- Include a general description of the feature request or bug in the title
+- Limit each Issue to a single subject
+- For bug reports, include the command (including the url) you used and version of `streamrip`
+-

+### Contributing code

 If you're new to Git, follow these steps to open your first Pull Request (PR):

 - Fork this repository
 - Clone the new repository